Western olivaceous warbler: Characteristics

+This species doesn't wiggle its tail or does it uncommonly.
+Western olivaceous warbler searches for food at different heights.

-The western olivaceous warbler breeds in Iberia and north Africa.
+It breeds in Iberia and north Africa.
 It is migratory, wintering in sub-Saharan Africa.
 It is a rare vagrant to northern Europe.

 The western olivaceous warbler is larger and has a browner tinge to the upperparts than the eastern olivaceous warbler.
 It also has a larger bill.
 The song is a fast nasal babbling.

 Distribution

 North Africa

 The western olivaceous warbler occurs mainly as a passage migrant in southeast Morocco, although it also may breed in some densely vegetated areas there.